The brief said "website." The problem said something else.

 Paper stamp cards get lost.
 App-based programs have download friction.
 The middle ground: a web-based points system tied to the user account.

 The customer sees a radial progress indicator toward their next reward.
 On redemption: confetti in the brand colors (blue, yellow, green) fires from both sides of the screen.
-Small details.
-But they turn a transaction into a habit.
+Small details, but they turn a transaction into a habit.

 Staff dashboard